hermanbanken/TI3700/literatuurlijst/abstract_security.md

-# Building safe PaaS butts: a survey on security in multitenant software platforms:
+# Building safe PaaS clouds: a survey on security in multitenant software platforms:

 ## Summary:
 The paper discusses potential security risks on three seperate levels within